surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 max.in.flight.requests.per.connection=10+  # reordering possible on retry
 ```

-### ProduceRequestTimeout — Single RPC Timeout
+**ProduceRequestTimeout — Single RPC Timeout**

-How long the producer waits for a response to a single produce RPC.
+- How long the producer waits for a response to a single produce RPC.
 If the broker does not respond in this window, the request fails and is retried.
 Think of it as: *"how patient am I with one individual network call?"*
+  - Too low → spurious timeouts under transient load spikes trigger unnecessary retries.
+  - Too high → a stuck broker ties up the producer for a long time before retrying.

 ```properties
 request.timeout.ms=5000   # 5 seconds per RPC attempt
 ```

-Too low → spurious timeouts under transient load spikes trigger unnecessary retries.
-Too high → a stuck broker ties up the producer for a long time before retrying.

-### RecordDeliveryTimeout — Total Retry Budget per Record
+**RecordDeliveryTimeout — Total Retry Budget per Record**

-Kafka clients retry failed batches automatically. `delivery.timeout.ms` is the total wall-clock budget for one record — from first attempt to final delivery across all retries.
+- Kafka clients retry failed batches automatically. `delivery.timeout.ms` is the total wall-clock budget for one record — from first attempt to final delivery across all retries.
+The relationship between the two:
+  - `request.timeout.ms` = timeout for **one attempt**
+  - `delivery.timeout.ms` = total budget across **all attempts**
+  - `delivery.timeout.ms` must be ≥ `request.timeout.ms`

 ```
 t=0:00  Record enqueued, Kafka unreachable